Jasonblalack/zyngapoker/Project-Config.md

 }
 ```

 Pretty simple.
 The `projectname` needs to be unique in all the projects you are using (otherwise the previous project with that name is overridden).
-The name automatically defaults to the project's folder name.
-If that okay it's even possible to just leave this information out:
+The name automatically defaults to the name of the projects root folder.
+If that okay it's even possible to just leave this information out (but might be unsafe for other users):

 ```json
 {}